 Bremerton School District News

-Teneka Morley-Short to lead West Hills STEM Academy
+Important update for West Hills STEM Academy Families

 The Bremerton School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
 The following employee(s) has been designated to handle questions and complaints of alleged discrimination: Garth Steedman at 360.473.1031 or the Section 504 Coordinator, John Welsh at 360.473.4400.
 Mailing address: 134 Marion Avenue North, Bremerton, WA 98312.